Opt Out: Hike Snake Mountain in Addison for a spectacular view and a bit of history

 Once a carriage road that brought visitors up to the Grand View Hotel, the trail is wide and heavily-traveled.
 Recent snow and rain will have made it slushy and muddy, so be sure to break out your highest boots, and don’t be surprised if a few splashes catch your pant hems.

+"Snake Mountain is a super sensitive area," John Austin, the land and habitat program manager at Vermont Fish & Wildlife, said.
+"There are many rare plants, amphibians and reptiles."

+Once the trail begins to switchback, zig-zagging its way upwards towards the summit, look out for patches of ice that might have formed at the higher elevation.

-As you ascend, look out for the interactive signs along the way that share information about the area’s wildlife and history.
+As you ascend, stop to read the interactive signs along the way that share information about the area’s wildlife and history.
 You’ll find information about the woodland mammals, like gray and red fox and cottontail rabbit, that call the mountain home.

 Hawks are also commonly seen on Snake Mountain.
 Peregrine falcons nestle on the cliffs while woodland songbirds, like woodpeckers and owls, sit high up in the trees.

-Note: This article was updated at 11:21 a.m.
-Dec.
-23 to include hunting as one of the recreational uses allowed in the Snake Mountain Wildlife Management Area.
-Mountain biking is not allowed.